jerdog/streamlining-devex-revealhugo/content/_index.md

 ---

-### Achieving Standardized Workflows
+### Interoperability for collaboration

 {{% note %}}
 **Troubleshooting and Debugging:** When issues arise in the CI/CD pipeline, interoperability enables seamless data sharing between various tools and components.
-This facilitates quicker issue identification, troubleshooting, and resolution, leading to reduced downtime and enhanced collaboration during incident response.
+This facilitates quicker issue identification, troubleshooting, and resolution, reducing downtime and enhancing collaboration during incident response.
 {{% /note %}}

 ---